oauth2-proxy/oauth2-proxy/docs/configuration/configuration.md

 There are three different types of logging: standard, authentication, and HTTP requests.
 These can each be enabled or disabled with `-standard-logging`, `-auth-logging`, and `-request-logging`.

 Each type of logging has their own configurable format and variables.
 By default these formats are similar to the Apache Combined Log.

+Logging of requests to the `/ping` endpoint can be disabled with `-silence-ping-logging` reducing log volume.

 ### Auth Log Format
 Authentication logs are logs which are guaranteed to contain a username or email address of a user attempting to authenticate.
 These logs are output by default in the below format: